The Hematology/Oncology Division provides care to children with blood disorders and cancer at CHEO.

 • Predicting, diagnosing and treating late cardiac effects in childhood cancer survivors.

-• Canadian database on hemophilia (CHARMS)
+• Canadian database on hemophilia (CHARMS).

-• National sickle cell registry
+• National sickle cell disease registry.

 Healthcare delivery research